libinliang866/mnngp/README.md

 # MNNGP: Deep Maxout Network Gaussian Process

-This is the code for the implementation of the bayesian inference based on the deep maxout network gaussian process.
+This is the code for the implementation of the bayesian inference based on [**Deep Maxout Network Gaussian Process**](https://arxiv.org/pdf/2208.04468.pdf).

 Contributor: Libin Liang, Ye Tian and Ge Cheng.